-Each Site must display Parent Pathways material, including fact sheets and promotional flyers.
-If a Provider distributes or displays Parent Pathways materials, as part of their outreach activities, they are available to the Department's website and Provider Portal.
+Each Provider must display Parent Pathways communication material, including fact sheets and promotional flyers at each Site.
+Providers should also distribute and/or display Parent Pathways communication materials, as part of their outreach activities.
+Providers can find Parent Pathways communication material and other brand resources on the Department's website and Provider Portal.